daveryde/deno_restapi_postgres/README.md

 # Deno / REST API

 Made with Deno.
+Stirred with third party modules denon and postgres.
 REST API with CRUD routes that access hard coded json data to mimic accessing a database.

 ## Installation